 14b.
 The old I-SMF initiates a N4 session modification to the old I-UPF and sends the tunnel endpoints for buffered DL data to the old I-UPF.
 After this step, the old I-UPF start to send buffered DL data to the new I-UPF or PSA if new I-UPF is not selected.

+If the forwarding tunnel for the buffered DL data is not established but end marker packets from UPF (PSA) is received, the old I-UPF shall drop the received end marker packets and not send any Data Notification to the old I-SMF.

 14c.
 The old I-SMF responds the SMF with Nsmf_PDUSession_UpdateSMContext response.